Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 A global family that in the Afrotropical region comprises 84 genera and includes 612 species, around 15% of the global species total.
 Afrotropical species are included within seven subgenera, which are further split into tribes.
 The majority of Afrotropical species are included within the subfamily Hesperiinae, although the phylogeny within this subgenus has yet to be clarified with certainty.

-To date there have been 52 recorded species (Teniorhinus watsoni a west African species was recorded in error by Davenport and included in the Semuliki butterfly checklist (Forbes, 2018).
-This total represents nearly 30% of the the 171 species recorded for the adjacent Ituri Forest and the DRC Semliki Valley (Ducarme, 2018).
+To date there have been 109 recorded species: Teniorhinus watsoni a west African species was recorded in error by Davenport and included in the Semuliki butterfly checklist (Forbes, 2018).
+This total represents just over 60% of the the 171 species recorded for the adjacent Ituri Forest and the DRC Semliki Valley (Ducarme, 2018).
 This suggests targeted sampling would no doubt uncover additional species.
 A number of genera are completely missing from the species records and would be expected to be present, due to their presence in the DRC Ituri Forest and with Semuliki being a lowland forest.
 No information on these genera will be presented until official records have been confirmed.

-Genera information for the Family Hesperiidae (with additional Semuliki records) has been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.
+Genera information for the Family Hesperiidae (with additional Semuliki records from the Forbes (2018) publication) have been taken principally from Larsen's unpublished document on the Hesperiidae Family.
+Further records have been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.

 Subfamily Coeliadinae